a-andreyev/sinker/README.md

   `pip install libpebble2`

-3. fing your Pebble Smartwatch Bluetooth Address (with `rfcomm` or from the watch menu)
+3. find your Pebble Smartwatch Bluetooth Address (with `rfcomm` or from the watch menu)

 4. save rfcomm bluetooth configuration in `/etc/bluetooth/rfcomm.conf` and replace the `00:00:00:00:00:00` with the actual Pebble BT Address:
   ```